heyLu/heylu.github.com/_posts/2013-03-19-when-doubt-check-the-configuration.md

 title: When in doubt, check the configuration
 ---

+# The problem

+The values you submit to [graphite][] seem to be not received or to change randomly.

+# The solution

+Either your retention settings (in `conf/storage-schemas.conf`) are "wrong", i.e. your data is too "old" and being aggregated or dropped, or you haven't migrated the existing whisper database to the new settings (use `./bin/whisper-resize.py`).

+# The story

 At Spreadshirt, where I currently work as an intern, we use [graphite][] for plotting performance data.
 I decided to use it because I had done a few simple things with it (plotting via statsd) and because it's input